sven337/wblg/_posts/2014-05-15-The-Github-Syndrome.markdown

 - 20% are fixes to actual issues
 - 5% are gold nuggets (dramatic performance improvements, ...)

-For example, if you look at [https://github.com/TMRh20/RF24https://github.com/TMRh20/RF24](one of the most recent forks), you have pretty much all of that.
+For example, if you look at [one of the most recent forks](https://github.com/TMRh20/RF24https://github.com/TMRh20/RF24), you have pretty much all of that.

 The real objective for our open source community should be to **throw away the 75% of crap** and useless changes, integrate the 20% of fixes, and promote (ie. make a new release for) the 5% of gold nuggets.
 What do we do in practice with Github?
 We publish **N different software solutions**, **none of which are fully working**, to the same problem.